Shiva30jun/Software-Engineering-Principle-Assignment-3/AI_Training_data_actionable_Requirements.md

 **Title:**
 _As an AI developer, I want training questions to be organized into categories so that I can separate them from their answers and enhance my self-evaluation process._

+**GitHub Issue:** #1

+### **Purpose**

+After talking to the client, the client has reported that they want to organize questions into categories so developers can easily focus on specific areas and track their understanding.

+So, from this, we have decided to implement a categorization feature with a dropdown interface for tagging questions and storing them by topic.

+### **Implementation Strategy**

+We will build a dropdown menu to allow users to tag training questions with predefined categories.
+When the user submits a question, the category will be saved alongside the entry in the database.
+This will help sort and filter questions during training.

+- Create UI with dropdown selector
+- Accept question and selected category from user
+- Save both question and category to database
+- Retrieve and display questions by category